Abbas-synectiks/Reporting.docs/Usecase/Dashboard/spendingOverview-widget-Usecase.md

 9\.
 The user selects the desired options for filter and duration to customize the spending data view.

 10\.
-After selecting the options, a data table is displayed, showing the following headings:
+After selecting the options, a data table "overview of the compute services" is displayed, showing the following headings:

 •	Service Name